coatespt/cursor-twitter/SESSION_NOTES.md

 Some of them seem ok and some of the seem to be unrelated.
 We need a program for systematically seeing config parameters work and what do not.

 Ther are a number of parameters that affect meta clustering.
 See the config files for details.
+At the very least, the effect of the parameters on meta-cluster quality needs to be explored.

 ## Processing Rate
 A large set of enhancements have greatly improved throughput.

 The feeder is running on the same box feeding CSV via RabbitMQ.

 It is not clear what limits processing.
 It may be RabbitMQ, which shares the compute platform with the main app.
+It is also possible that the limit is imposed by the ability of the main thread to take items off of RabbitMQ.
+The sender program could also be a bottleneck, as could the main-thread processing that takes place after a Tweet is removed from RabbitMQ.

-This might be considerably faster for historical data if RabbitMQ were eliminated entirely:
+Throughput might be higher for historical data if RabbitMQ were eliminated entirely:
 - The feeder were writing to STDOUT and the main reading fro STDIN
 - The main were reading the files directly

 It is also not clear whether the feeder running on another machine with Rabbit writing over the LAN would net slower of faster.

 ## Speedups

-The speedups were a combination of many things that are worth remembering:
+Optimizations have tremendously increased throughput.

+Many small changes increased:
 - Removing contention caused by unnecessary concurrency protections
 - Tightening up encapsulation.
 Everything is now independent, connected by queues that provide elasticity.
-- Better memory management, especially getting rid of old 3pK mappings for zero count tokens
+- Better memory management, especially getting rid of 3pK mappings for zero-count tokens
 - Deduplication of clusters, i.e. scrapping nearly identical Tweets.
-(A modified verison of Levenshtein distance that works on the word level rather than the character level.)
+(We use an algorithm based on Levenshtein distance that works on the word level rather than the character level.
+Edits apply to entire words, not to characters.)
 - Greatly reduced logging and use of a framework that controls how much gets written

 ## Confirmation of the Z-score Principle
-The data technically violates the assumptions of Z because a Gaussian distribution is for continuous data, not integer counts.
+The data technically violates the assumptions of Z because a Gaussian assumes continuous data, not integer counts.
 (There is an argument to be made for Poission based scoring.)

 Also, we pre-suppose that only the underlying frequencies are approximately Gaussian.
-We are assuming that the busywords impose an explicitly non-Gaussian distribution on top of the main distribution of pseudo random values.
+We explicitly assume that the busywords impose an explicitly non-Gaussian distribution on top of this underlying normal distribution of pseudo random values.

 Nevertheless, use of Z in this way is fairly common as we are only identifying anomalies and don't really need to know exactly how anomalous they are.

 The following are excerpted from the logs.
-Note that the low-end Z scores are all quite small negative numbers, as you'd expect.
+Note that the low-end Z scores are all small negative numbers, as you'd expect.
 The high z scores are up in the double digits.
 The asymmetry indicates that it is spotting anomalies effectively.